hm-lang/core/proposals/README.md

 e.g., `My X` or `I do_stuff_method()`, so that we can disambiguate calling a global function that might have the same name as our class instance method, or using a global variable that might have the same name as a class instance variable.
+TODO: is this really necessary?  it'd be nice to assume `My` and then try `me` and then finally try global methods, for concision.  if we don't allow shadowing variables, we probably can avoid shadowing method/function names.

 Note that when returning a newly-declared type from a function (e.g., `my_fn(Int): [X: int, Y: dbl]`), we do not allow building out the class body; any indented block will be assumed